eclipse-hono/hono/example/readme.md

 * a *Dispatch Router* instance that downstream clients connect to in order to consume telemetry data.
 * a *Hono Server* instance wired up with the dispatch router.
 * a Docker *volume* container for the *Example Configuration* which contains a `permissions.json` file that defines permissions required to run the example.
 You can edit these permissions in the file `example/config/permissions.json`.
-Don't forget to rebuild and restart the Docker image to make the changes take effect.
+Don't forget to rebuild and restart the Docker image for the changes to take effect.
 * a Docker *volume* containing the *Dispatch Router* configuration
 * a *Hono REST Adapter* instance that exposes Hono's Telemetry API as RESTful resources.